23 Cloud microphysics

 \[ \begin{align} \mathbf{v} &= v_r\mathbf{e}_r + v_\theta\mathbf{e}_\theta + v_\phi\mathbf{e}_\phi. \end{align} \]

-Here $\theta$ is the angle relative to the z-axis and $\phi$ is the angle relative to the xz-plane.
-Stationary solutions are rotationally symmetrical about the z-axis, and the following also applies
+Here $\theta$ is the angle with respect to the z-axis and $\phi$ the angle with respect to the xz-plane.
+Stationary solutions are rotationally symmetric about the z-axis, and moreover one has

 \[ \begin{align} v_\phi = 0. \end{align} \]